Expensify/App/help/TEMPLATE.md

 # Deep Dive
 <!--
 This section will be the final nice-to-know section which covers additional Best Practices that apply to niche use-cases, alternate setup configurations, and in-depth details for parts of a feature that do not apply to all users.
 These will likely only be required for very complex features with high configurability.

+- Is the feature multi-layered (contains features within features) and needs further explanation in this section?
+Example: Managing Domains.
+- Does the feature have several different variables that can cause different outcomes for different customers?
+Example: Billing.
+- Does the feature have optional enhancements that can be used in different ways depending on the use case?
+Example: Category-specifc rules.
 -->